Russian bank (card game): Auxiliary columns

 Note, the early versions of the game had auxiliary columns being built in the same suit in descending order on the auxiliary columns, although this is no longer common.

 A variation exists whereby instead of a column of four face-up cards, a player first places one or two rows of four face-down cards and then one face-up card on each face-down card.

 Compulsory moves, and Stop! or Tunj!

-If a player fails to make a "compulsory move", the opponent can shout "Stop!" or "Tunj!".
+If a player fails to make a "compulsory move", the opponent can shout "Stop!", "Tunj!" or "Crapette!".
 The player's turn ends immediately and it is his opponent's turn.
 The "compulsory moves", in order of required preference, are as follows, assuming possible: